 Frequently Asked Questions About Asking a Girl Out on Tinder

-Is it better to ask for her number or the date first on Tinder?
+Is it better to ask for her number or the date first?